jbittel/django-mama-cas/docs/installation.rst

 See the `Django downloads`_ page for download and installation details.

-If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll also need to install the `Requests`_ and `defusedxml`_ libraries.
-The optional `gevent`_ module may also be installed to enable asynchronous single sign-out requests.
+If you're installing MamaCAS manually, such as from the `GitHub`_ repository, you'll also need to install the `Requests`_ library.
+The optional `gevent`_ module may be installed to enable asynchronous single logout requests.
+The optional `defusedxml`_ module may be installed to enable the /samlValidate endpoint.

 Installing
 ----------